Stella Nickell: Deaths

 On June 5, 1986, the Nickells were living in Auburn, Washington, when Bruce, 52, came home from work with a headache.
 According to Stella, he took four extra-strength Excedrin capsules from a bottle in their home and collapsed minutes later.
 Bruce died shortly thereafter at Harborview Medical Center, where treatment failed to revive him.
 His cause of death was initially ruled to be natural causes, with attending physicians citing emphysema.

 A second death less than a week later forced authorities to reconsider the cause of Bruce's death: on June 11, 40-year-old bank manager Sue Snow took two Excedrin capsules for an early-morning headache.
 Her husband Paul Webking took two capsules from the same bottle for arthritis and left the house for work.
-At 6:30 am, their 15-year-old daughter Hayley found Snow collapsed on the bathroom floor, unresponsive and with a faint pulse.
+At 6:30 am, their 15-year-old daughter Hayley found Sue collapsed on the bathroom floor, unresponsive and with a faint pulse.
 Paramedics transported Snow to Harborview Medical Center, but she died later that day without regaining consciousness.